 For some, the idea of a “life purpose” seems irrelevant and regard it as a subject reserved for philosophers and dreamers.
 After all, our lives our so busy and most of us are just trying to keep our heads above water as we try to make it through the day.
 Who has time to contemplate the purpose of life?
 Others are very aware that they are missing a sense of purpose and are hungry for its discovery.

-Alternately, the person who is hungry for finding their life purpose may frequently make the mistake of trying too hard, or thinking too much about their life purpose.
+Alternately, according to our online life coaches, the person who is hungry for finding their life purpose may frequently make the mistake of trying too hard, or thinking too much about their life purpose.
 When we are like this, we can easily fall into the trap of believing that our purpose in life is something that we must pursue, such as a goal, or that our life purpose must be something profound and that it has to change the world.

-The good news is that finding your purpose is a lot easier than you think.
+The good news is that how to identify your purpose in life is a lot easier than you think.
 All you need to do is step out of your own way and it will come to you naturally.
 The joy and fulfillment of living your purpose is closer than you can even imagine!
 In fact, your purpose has always been there within you and always will be.
 It may only have been eclipsed by your own thinking and sense of doubt.
 The only thing that can prevent you from knowing it is not being at the level of awareness where you can recognize it.
 Fortunately, there is a simple formula for finding your life purpose.
+And if you want extra help, we can show you how and where to find an online life coach in our complete guide.

 “Before I can tell my life what I want to do with it, I need to listen to my life to tell me who I am.”